 - Swelling or bleeding at the puncture site.
-If the site is bleeding hold pressure to the site for 5 to 10 minutes. - Fever higher than 101° F. - Redness at the puncture site, or increasing tenderness or discharge at the puncture site.
+If the site is bleeding hold pressure to the site for 5 to 10 minutes and call us. - Fever higher than 101° F. - Redness at the puncture site, or increasing tenderness or discharge at the puncture site.